FreekDS/CIAN/README.md

 ---

 The goal for this project is to create a command line tool that is capable of analyzing CI implementations in Git repositories.
-For the time being, the tool is capable of analyzing TravisCI builds and GitHub Actions builds.
+The focus of the analysis is on CI antipatterns.
-CircleCI is implemented partially.
+The tool is capable of analyzing TravisCI builds and GitHub Actions builds.

-By default, JSON output will be generated that contains useful information such as the amount of failing builds, the amount of successful builds, the average duration of each build...
+Output is generated in the form of graphs and a JSON file containing the information.

 ## Installation
 In order to install this tool, you have to follow the next steps